-Kent Community Foundation is seeking local projects that address the challenges faced by elderly adults and support people to stay well, healthy, independent and most importantly, combat social isolation.
+Kent Community Foundation’s Elderly and Isolated Adults grant programme awards up to £5,000 to those with local projects that address the challenges faced by elderly adults and support people to stay well, healthy, independent and most importantly, combat social isolation.

 The Foundation would like to hear from projects that: